-Truth: no one really needs a financial advisor.
+Truth: no one really needs a financial professional.
 There’s enough information on the internet to enable most people to put together a portfolio and try to manage it themselves.

 However, not everyone has the time for or interest in staying on top of changing market conditions, regulations, and other variables that affect investment decisions.
 Nor do all investors have the temperament and discipline required for good decision-making or the knowledge base regarding investing strategies.

-If you’re one of them, working with a financial advisor may be a good option.
+If you’re one of them, working with a financial professional may be a good option.

-Most of the situations for which working with a financial advisor is preferable to the "do-it-yourself" option fall ino one of three categories:
+Most of the situations for which working with a financial professional is preferable to the "do-it-yourself" option fall into one of three categories: